 where $\tilde{\mathbf{x}}=(\tilde{r},\hat{\mathbf{x}})$ encodes the line-of-sight position in spherical coordinates and $\epsilon(\mathbf{x})$ is the residual shot noise contribution.
 The expansion can now be performed in this framework, producing an updated structure for the spherical multipole $\mathcal{M}_\ell^i(\tilde{k},\tilde{k})$

 where $\Xi^i_\ell(r,\tilde{r},\tilde{k})$ is the expansion of the weight function.
 The multipoles can then be properly summed into a single $\mathcal{M}_\ell(\tilde{k},k)=\sum_i q_i\mathcal{M}^i_\ell(\tilde{k},k)$, where $q_i$ are the distance-independent numerical coefficients associated to each effect.
 The full expressions for the weight functions are reported in~\cite{YD13,Bertacca_2018}.
-As previously stated in equation~\eqref{Sl_to_Pk}, for single contributions with isotropic power spectrum, their spherical power spectrum will almost match the three dimensional one $\mathcal{S}^i_\ell(k)\equiv\mathcal{S}^i_\ell(k,k)\simeq P(k)$, with deviations explained in the following paragraphs.
+As previously stated in Eq.~\eqref{Sl_to_Pk}, for single contributions with isotropic power spectrum, their spherical power spectrum will almost match the three-dimensional one $\mathcal{S}^i_\ell(k)\equiv\mathcal{S}^i_\ell(k,k)\simeq P(k)$, with deviations explained in the following paragraphs.
 Appendix~\ref{app:numint} includes some insights on the numerical implementation of the spherical Bessel nested integrals.

 As a first benchmark case, the spherical power spectrum $\mathcal{S}_\ell(k,k')$ is computed for a survey modeled with a Gaussian selection function